swethareddyl/Homework-Refactor-01/Readme.md

 # 01 HTML, CSS, and Git: Code Refactor

 # Task
-**Refactoring** existing code (improving it without changing what it does) to meet a certain set of standards.
 For this particular homework assignment, refactored an existing site to make it more accessible.

 ## User Story
-AS A marketing agency, the site is optimized for search engines.
+As a marketing agency, the site has to be optimized for search engines.
+The source code is as per the below mentioned **Standards**

 # Acceptance Criteria #

-GIVEN a webpage meets accessibility standards
-WHEN I view the source code
-THEN I find semantic HTML elements
+**Accessibility Standards**
-WHEN I view the structure of the HTML elements
+1. When I view the source code, I find semantic HTML elements.

-THEN I find that the elements follow a logical structure independent of styling and positioning WHEN I view the image elements
+2. When I view the structure of the HTML elements, I find that the elements follow a logical structure independent of styling and positioning.

-THEN I find accessible alt attributes
+3. When I view the image elements, I find accessible alt attributes

-WHEN I view the heading attributes
-THEN they fall in sequential order
+4. When I view the heading attributes, they fall in sequential order

-WHEN I view the title element
-THEN I find a concise, descriptive title
+5. When I view the title element, I find a concise, descriptive title

 ## Mock-Up